42-AI/SentimentalBB/SpecDoc.md

 ##### <span style="color: blue;">2.
 Test</span>

++  **What it needs**:
+    - Csvs made by the Predict part here above.
+    - The csvs must be somewhere in _data/processed/twitter/_ with names beginning with: {"pecresse","zemmour","dupont-aignan","melenchon","lepen","lassalle","hidalgo","macron","jadot","roussel","arthaud","poutou"}
-+  **What it will do**:
++  **What it does**:
-    - From nb tweets (selected by user in CLI) randomly chosen from all the csv files in _data/processed/twitter/predict_ creates one non-labelled csv with all the nb tweets that will later be labelled in order to test a model.
+    - Randomly chooses _nb_tweets_ tweets from all the csv files in _data/processed/twitter/predict_ so that every candidate has the exact same number of tweets in the outputted test set.
+    - Concatenates all those tweets in a new csv with added columns for labels
-    - **WARNING**: Those tweets must somehow be removed from the predict csvs they've been chosen from.
+    - WARNING: Those tweets are **NOT removed** from the predict csvs files from which they came from
-    - The output csv must have more or less the same number of tweets for each candidate.
-    - Once the tweets are all concatenated in one structure, simply add two columns 'Positive' and 'Negative' with zeroes in them.
-    - Warning: Stored in _src/test_ as this small data needs to be git pushed for the unit tests.
+    - Warning: csv stored in _src/test_ as this small data needs to be git pushed for the unit tests.
 + Called via CLI
 + **Command**:  `poetry run python m src data --task make-dataset --data twitter --split test`
-+ **Other Arguments**: all Required
++ **Other Arguments**: Not Required
-  -  --nb-tweets: Number of tweets to select from all the files (Not more than a couple of hundreeds as we'll have to label them by hands afterwards)
+  -  --nb_tweets:
+     -  Number of tweets wanted in the test dataset outputted.
+     -  Default is 120.
+     -  Must be in Range [12-480]
+     -  the program actually creates a csv with `nb_tweets - (nb_tweets % 12)`
+     -  If the program randomly select a csv file in predict with less than [nb_tweets/12] tweets, it will still output a csv but with less tweets than wanted.
-+ **Outputs**: creates a csv as _src/test/nbtweets\_tweets\_date\_unlabelled.csv_ formatted as such:
++ **Outputs**: creates a csv as _src/tests/testset\_[nb_tweets]tweets\_unlabeled.csv_ formatted as such:
   - 'candidate': name of candidate
   - 'time': timestamp of tweet formatted as _hh:mm:ss_
+    - Day unfortunately not specified
   - 'tweet_id': id of tweet
   - 'text': text of tweet
   - 'Positive': every value set to 0 as it yet has to be labelled
   - 'Negative': every value set to 0 as it yet has to be labelled

-Once the csv is created, it will have to be manually labelled (via google sheet for exple) and the name of the csv will have to be updated to _nbtweets\_tweets\_date\_labelled.csv_
+Once the csv is created, it will have to be manually labelled (via google sheet for exple) and the name of the csv will have to be updated to _testset\_[nb_tweets]tweets\_unlabeled.csv_

-The source code to perform this action must be written in a function in _src/data/make\_dataset/make\_dataset\_twitter.py_
+The source code to perform this action is written in a function in _src/data/make\_dataset/make\_dataset\_twitter.py_